 7.5 Material resolution protocol example (informative)

-The following is an example of the interaction based on the case where the returned MRS URL is http://mrs.example.com and the content identifier is dvb://233A.1004.1044;35F7~20131004T0930Z--PT01H00M (from the example in clause C.2.1).
+The following is an example of the interaction based on the case where the returned MRS URL is http://mrs.example.com and the content identifier is dvb://233a.1004.1044;35f7~20131004T0930Z--PT01H00M (from the example in clause C.2.1).
 This example represents the required subset of header fields; other header fields in both the request and response will normally be present.

 EXAMPLE Request: